 The aim is therefore to sample from~\eqref{eq:Pnxileb}, which is not an easy task except in very particular situations, like the one studied in Section~\ref{sec:quadratic}.
-The attempts in~\cite{ghosh-nishry,MR3825948,PhysRevE.83.041105} show that a naive approach is not efficient in general, since the conditioning event is rare.
-Actually, sampling probability distributions under constraint is a long standing problem in molecular dynamics and computational statistics.
-Concerning molecular simulation, one can be interested in fixing some degrees of freedom of a system like bond lengths, or the value of a so-called reaction coordinate, typically for free energy computations -- we refer \textit{e.g.} to~\cite{rapaport2004art,darve2007thermodynamic,MR2681239} for more details.
-An example of application in computational statistics is for instance Approximate Bayesian Computations, see~\cite{tavare1997inferring,marin2012approximate}.
+As already noted in the introduction, for the rare events that we consider, it would not be efficient to use a direct approach based on rejection sampling as what is done in~\cite{ghosh-nishry,MR3825948,PhysRevE.83.041105} for inequality constraints.
+We thus resort to sampling on submanifolds.

 For sampling measures on submanifolds, a naive penalization of the constraint is not a good idea in general, since the dynamics used to sample it (such as~\eqref{eq:langevin} below) are difficult to integrate because of the stiffness of the penalized energy.
 Moreover, our problem is made harder by the singularity of the pair interaction in the Hamiltonian~\eqref{eq:Hn}.
 It is known that Hybrid Monte Carlo schemes (relying on a second order discretization of an underdamped Langevin dynamics with a Metropolis--Hastings acceptance rule) provide efficient methods for sampling such probability distributions, see~\cite{Chafai2018} and references therein.
+However, Metropolis--Hastings schemes crucially rely on the reversibility of the proposal.
 An issue when combining a Metropolis--Hastings rule with a projection on a submanifold is that reversibility may be lost, which introduces a bias.
 A recent strategy has been to introduce a reversibility check in addition to the standard acception-rejection rule, which makes the HMC scheme under constraint reversible~\cite{zappa2018monte,lelievre2018hybrid}.
 Note that~\cite{zhang2017ergodic} proposes an interesting alternative to the scheme used here, which is however not compatible with a Metropolis selection procedure in its current form.
 We thus present the algorithm as written in~\cite{lelievre2018hybrid}, with some simplifications and adaptations to our context, for which we introduce next the constrained Langevin dynamics.